 The host site sits on slightly higher land than no. 35 Forest View Road with both rear gardens falling significantly to the rear.
 The rear extensions will not extend beyond the rear building line of the conservatory at no.35 that lies adjacent to the boundary of the host site.
-The single storey rear extension will abut the boundary however by reason of its, depth, height and siting it is not considered that this element will have a significant impact on the living conditions of no. 35.
-The 5m double storey rear extension will have some impact on the light received by the occupants of this property but given the separation distance of 3.2m from this element of the proposal and the boundary this is not considered to be excessive enough to warrant a refusal on grounds of loss of light.
+The single storey rear extension will abut the boundary however by reason of its, depth, height and siting it is not considered that this element will have a significant impact on the living conditions of no. 35 particularly as this element of the proposal has been by approximately 1m along the shared boundary compared to the plans submitted under refused application EPF/1376/20.

+The 4.8m double storey rear extension will have some impact on the light received by the occupants of this property but given the separation distance of 3.2m from this element of the proposal and the boundary this is not considered to be excessive enough to warrant a refusal on grounds of loss of light.
 The setting in of the two-storey element of the rear extension does much to lessen the sense of the enclosure and overbearingness of the proposal.
+Furthermore, the stepping down of the proposal to the natural floor level and overall reduction in height and depth goes further to ensuring there is no significant loss of light or overbearingness derived from this element of the proposal.
 The area of the roof closest to no.35 is not set to be increased in height and therefore no loss of neighbour amenity will be derived from that element of the proposal.

 The occupants of no.35 have raised concerns in regard to the depth and height of the proposed terrace area.
 Revised plans have been submitted and the terrace area will now be staggered inwards and away from the boundary of no.35 Forest View Road thus reducing potential overlooking.
-It should be noted that the more intimate gardens area of no.35 Forest View Road lie the other side of the conservatory and therefore are now easily viewable from the host site.
+Furthermore, the patio area is raised only minimally and is smaller in height than that proposed under the refused application.
+It should be noted that the more intimate gardens area of no.35 Forest View Road lie the other side of the conservatory and therefore are not easily viewable from the host site.
 The rooflights do not give rise to any loss of privacy concerns.
-Given the staggered nature of the terrace area and the layout of both rear gardens it is considered that there not be a significant loss of privacy for the occupants of no.35 Forest View Road derived from this proposal.
+Given the staggered nature of the terrace area and the layout of both rear gardens it is considered that there will not be a significant loss of privacy for the occupants of no.35 Forest View Road derived from this proposal.
 The proposal does not give rise to any other neighbour amenity concerns.